awtrix/AWTRIX2.0-Docs/en-en/controller.md

 !> **The controller needs a WLAN - otherwise it will not start.
 This is used as fallback connection method and automatic update via the host**

-6. enter the **host IP** This is the IP address of the instrument on which the host software is running e.g. a Raspberry
+6. enter the **host IP** This is the IP address of the device on which the host software is running e.g. a Raspberry.
+Here **no** http:// or port is specified!

+7. 7001 should remain as **port**.
+This port is used for data communication and should not be changed.
+This port has nothing to do with the host web interface under port 7000!

-7. if your matrix only shows strange pixels, the arrangement of the LEDs on the matrix is different.
+8. if your matrix only shows strange pixels, the arrangement of the LEDs on the matrix is different.
 You can fix this by adjusting the control with **MatrixType2
 <br>
 <br>